 In the Remote Desktop Connection window, type the computer address you want to remotely connect to and the user name you want to use.
 For advanced options, like those shown below, click Show Options at the bottom of the window.

-To remotely connect to a work or school computer, your network administrator must have setup Remote Desktop connection and you need the correct computer address and user name.
+To remotely connect to a work or school computer, your network administrator must have set up Remote Desktop connection, and you need the correct computer address and user name.